DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Sizes: 67mm, 77mm, and 82mm

 Stops: Two types available: 2 to 5 stops (Optical Density 0.6 to 1.5), and 6-9 stops (Optical Density Range 1.8 to 2.7).

 Pros: Excellent build quality, hard stops at maximum and minimum range, no degradation of sharpness, no noticeable color shifts through the ranges, no cross patterning, nice flaring, and lifetime warranty.

-Cons: The laser engraved stops are not on top of the lens, no lever option, no filter cap included, slight vignetting on the 6-9 stops filter.
+Cons: The laser engraved stops are not on top of the lens, no lever option, no filter cap included, and there is slight vignetting on the 6-9 stops filter.

-Description: Moment has made a set of high-quality variable ND filters that complements each other well.
+Description: Moment has made a set of high-quality variable ND filters that complement each other well.

-This has resultet in filters with no cross-patterning, no color shift through the ranges, and minimum of vignetting (only on the 6-9 stops filter at maximum densities).
+This has resulted in filters with no cross-patterning, no color shift through the ranges, and minimum vignetting (only on the 6-9 stops filter at maximum densities).